 Companies are obligated to keep their customers’ personally identifiable information (PII) and protected health information (PHI) confidential.
 If this information is exposed in a data breach, the company may be held liable for damages.
 This coverage provides protection against liability to others and reimburses the company for expenses incurred as a result of a data breach.

-To obtain the right cyber liability coverage for your company, contact Reese Insurance Group in McHenry, Illinois.
+To obtain the right cyber liability coverage for your company, contact Reese Insurance Group in Illinois and Wisconsin.
 Our local agent will work with you to tailor the coverage you need based on the risks your business is facing.